2020 and the Global COVID-19 Outbreak: A Year to Remember, Or Here Comes the Rainfall

 A key tenet of scientific research is openness.
 Scientific researchers need to carefully examine one another's evidence to ascertain its validity.
 At the time of declaring victory, the problem with the Russian vaccine approach was that the Russian team never produced any scientific evidence to support the safety and effectiveness of their Sputnik V COVID-19 vaccine.
 To borrow from the words of that famous Wendy's TV commercial, when it came to proof of concept for the Russian Sputnik V COVID-19 vaccine, the world's scientific researchers were asking, "Where's the beef?," or as the idiom says, "the proof is in the pudding."

-For purposes of the Annual Bruessard Award, early indications suggest that the USA/Germany partnership of Pfizer and BioNTech appears to be on track to be the first team to develop a safe and effective COVID-19 vaccine.
+For purposes of the Annual Bruessard Award, early indications suggest that the USA/Germany partnership of Pfizer and BioNTech appears to be on track to be the first team to develop a globally accepted safe and effective COVID-19 vaccine.
 In the race to develop a COVID-19 vaccine to prevent humans from contracting the virus, the competition has been stiff and ferocious yet benign and friendly.
 The Pfizer/BioNTech team has adhered to widely accepted drug and vaccine development protocols—albeit on a compressed or accelerated schedule as indicated by the above-referenced NEJM image.
 Pfizer and BioNTech stand poised and are on the precipice of being declared the pharmaceutical winners in the race to develop a safe and effective COVID-19 vaccine.
-In my humble opinion, because they were first to successfully develop a safe and effective COIVD-19 vaccine, thus, saving untold millions of lives, and because the Pfizer/BioNTech team successfully developed the vaccine at such record-setting speed (that is, in less than a year), the 2021 Nobel Prize for Medicine should be awarded to Pfizer and BioNTech.
-Development of a safe and effective vaccine on such a very short order was quite an amazing feat and will go down in the annals of medicine science as a most astonishing accomplishment relative the development of previous vaccines.
+In my humble opinion, because they were first to successfully develop a globally accepted safe and effective COIVD-19 vaccine, thus, saving untold millions of lives, and because the Pfizer/BioNTech team successfully developed a novel vaccine (that is, based on the new Messenger RNA or mRNA technology) at such record-setting speed (that is, in less than a year), the 2021 Nobel Prize for Medicine should be awarded to Pfizer and BioNTech.
+Development of a globally accepted safe, effective, and novel vaccine on such a very short order was quite an amazing feat and will go down in the annals of medical science as a most astonishing accomplishment relative the development of previous vaccines.
 It should be noted that not for one second do I, in any fashion, portrend to tell the Nobel committee how to vote; I merely am expressing a personal opinion about the Nobel Prize for Medicine.

 The good news is this about an impending and inevitable 2021 global COVID-19 vaccination campaign: After a downpour of rain, sunshine and a rainbow usually follow to signal a return to normalcy.
 The arrival of a vaccine for COVID-19 is akin to finding the fabled pot of gold at the end of the rainbow after a downpour of rain.

 Now that safe and effective COVID-19 vaccines are available, the next challenge is for everyone to actually get vaccinated.
 Given the availability of COVID-19 vaccines, a return normalcy not only seems likely but also seems inevitable.
 The vaccine train has reached the station, so to speak.
-Now, is the time for Earth's 7 billion passengers to climb aboard the vaccine train.
-To paraphrase the words of that popular Medicare commercial featuring Broadway Joe Namath, the COVID-19 virus will not disappear automatically; humans have to do their part to end the pandemic by actually going to get vaccinated.
+The time is now for Earth's 7 billion passengers to climb aboard the vaccine train.
+To paraphrase the words of that popular Medicare commercial featuring Broadway Joe Namath, the COVID-19 virus will not disappear automatically; humans have to do their part to end the pandemic by actually going to getvaccinated.

 From the therapeutics perspective, both Eli Lilly and Company and Regeneron Pharmaceuticals, Inc. deserve honorable mentions.
 Their monoclonal antibody treatments are showing promising results in treating patients already infected with the COVID-19 virus.
 Whereas COVID-19 vaccines are meant to impede the spread of virus by preventing new infections, these monoclonal antibody treatments are meant as cures for those already infected with the virus—including other medicinal therapeutics such as remdesivir and dexamethasone.